dannyvelas/my-astro-website/src/pages/posts/what-i-would-do-differently-building-parkspot-again.md

 ---

-I wrote recently about the fact that I open-sourced ParkSpot.
-This not is to reflect on what I would have done differently if I could build it again.
+I [wrote recently](/posts/open-sourcing-parkspot/) about the fact that I open-sourced ParkSpot.
+This note is to reflect on what I would have done differently if I could build it again.

 ## Add metrics from the very beginning